-In order to utilise MDM solutions such as Jamf Pro, an Apple Push Notification Service (APNS) certificate is require.
-This is created through the use of an Apple ID.
+In order to utilise MDM solutions such as Jamf Pro, an Apple Push Notification Service (APNS) certificate is required.

 Important Considerations